 You've got to try the following - Stingray ( trust me, it's the bomb), Chilli Crab, Satay and that should do you Ian.
-Wash it all down with a Heineken, not Tiger Beer, it'll give you a stinking hangover !!!! almost 9 years ago
+Wash it all down with a Heineken, not Tiger Beer, it'll give you a stinking hangover !!!! over 10 years ago

 There are just so many places!
 One that doesn't usually get recommended to travellers is Geylang, which is a red light district but also has some of the best food on the island.
 Stick to the odd-numbered streets (Lorongs), which have great food stalls (the even numbers are the red light areas).
 Must-trys are the Beef Kway Teow (flat rice noodles stirfried with slices of beef in black bean sauce) in a corner coffeeshop on Lorong 9, Dou Hua (a sweet beancurd dessert) at Yong He Eating House on Lorong 27A, Dimsum at 126 Eating House along Sims Avenue, Frog porridge at Sinma Seafood Restaurant along Lorong 3 and Prawn Noodles at Lorong 12.
 Also Sin Huat Seafood Restaurant on Lorong 35 deserves a special mention, it's got awesome crab bee hoon and all around really good seafood (slightly pricey though).
 Anthony Bourdain the celebrity chef was brought there on his tour of Asia and raved about it.